 There are times when we have all found life difficult or overwhelming.
 Sometimes we find it hard to climb out of a rut we have got ourselves into.
 In cloudy times, we cannot even begin to hope that the sun will shine on us again.

-Counselling can help; these are just moments in your life that you can work through and move towards becoming whole again.
+Counselling can help; these are just moments in your life that you can work through in the counselling sessions to regain a feeling of control.
 Being stuck and unable to see a way forward is very common, it can lead to anxiety, panic attacks, low mood and depression.

 My hope is that each client embarks on a journey of; self-discovery, understanding, acceptance, independence and empowerment.
 As a counsellor, I aim to support you on this journey so that you feel heard and understood, so that you do not feel alone.
 I will encourage you to explore your thoughts and feelings, crucially without judgement or consequences.
+By understanding feelings and actions that may be distressing or uncomfortable, they often become more acceptable and we can identify ways of bringing about positive change.
 I believe that everyone, as an individual, is capable of realising their personal abilities, given the right conditions and encouragement.

 The service I offer is totally confidential and unbiased.
 Whilst providing a professional service, my aim is to provide a down to earth approach, in a relaxed and friendly atmosphere.